This post may contain affiliate links. Read our full disclosure.

 Ingredients:

-- water- this recipe calls for water and bullion.
-If you wish to add chicken broth or stock simply swap out 1 liter of water (4 cups) for chicken stock and skip the bullion powder.
+- Water- this recipe calls for water and bullion.
+If you wish to add chicken broth or stock, simply swap out 1 liter of water (4 cups) for chicken stock and skip the bullion powder.

 - Golden potatoes- leave the skins on!

-- cayenne pepper- adds a nice kick to Zuppa Toscana without using Hot Sausage.
+- Cayenne pepper- adds a nice kick to Zuppa Toscana without using Hot Sausage.

-- heavy cream- gives Zuppa its signature creamy white look.
+- Heavy cream- gives Zuppa its signature creamy white look.

 How To Make Zuppa Toscana Like Olive Garden?